-The work of the Water and Waste Treatment team (TED) is organized around an integrated global vision of wastewater and waste treatment and recovery.
+The research of the Water and Waste Treatment team (TED) is organized around an integrated global vision of the treatment and valorization of wastewater, biomass and waste.

-This systemic approach is based on a coupled experimentation-modeling-simulation approach of the processes to treat, reuse and valorize urban or industrial effluents (production of H2, CH4, heat; recovery of nutrients, metals, reuse, etc.).
+This systemic approach is based on a joint experimentation-modeling-simulation approach of processes, to treat, reuse and valorize urban or industrial effluents and biomasses (production of H2, CH4, heat; production of biofuels and platform molecules for chemistry; recovery of nutrients, metals, etc.).
 It aims to contribute to the major challenges of the 21st century and more particularly to the ecological and energy transitions.

 The themes developed in the TED team are articulated around the following three axes:

 dedicated to the dimensioning of water and waste treatment processes as well as to the understanding of the transfer mechanisms and reaction processes involved.

 Sub-axes: bioreactors, reactive filters, wet oxidation, rheology, calorimetry, etc.

 in which studies are devoted to the optimization of processes and procedures for the material and/or energy recovery of effluents and waste